“If only…” These two words paired together create one of the saddest phrases in the English language.

 - We are not actually what we envision ourselves to be, at least not always.
 We are human and therefore we are multi-layered and imperfect.
 We do good things, we make mistakes, we give back, we are selfish, we are honest, and we tell white lies sometimes.
 Even when we are doing our absolute best, we are prone to slip.
 And once we embrace this and get comfortable with our humanness, making a bad decision tends to conflict a lot less with our new, more flexible (and accurate) vision of ourselves.

-Of course, all of this is easier said than done, but whenever you find yourself obsessing over and regretting a past decision, you can 1) acknowledge that you’re falling into this pattern, 2) realize that there’s some ideal or fantasy you’re comparing your decisions and yourself to, and 3) let go of this ideal or fantasy and embrace a wider range of reality by making peace with what’s behind you, so you can focus more on what’s ahead.
+Of course, all of this is easier said than done, but whenever you find yourself obsessing over and regretting a past decision, you can 1) acknowledge that you’re falling into this pattern, 2) realize that there’s some ideal or fantasy you’re comparing your decisions and yourself to, and 3) practice letting go of this ideal or fantasy and embrace a wider range of reality in the present moment.

-One day you will find yourself close to the end, thinking about the beginning.
+One day you will find yourself closer to the end, thinking about the beginning.

 TODAY is that beginning!